Authentication

 ]);

-return Response::success(null, 'Password changed successfully');
+return $this->success(null, 'Password changed successfully');

 }